SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: System design

 \textbf{Block Preparation}.
-In this phase, a shard leader proposes a block that will be considered \emph{prepared} if it passes the BFT-typed intra-shard consensus.
-Such a \emph{prepared} block is verified by at least one honest node since the $2/3$ quorum size is larger than the $<2/3$ fraction of malicious nodes (guaranteed by fine-tuning the system parameters according to \ref{epoch_security}).
-However, there may be multiple \emph{prepared} blocks forming forks.
+In SpiralShard, each shard runs \textbf{\emph{BFT-typed intra-shard consensus}} to append blocks to its shard chain.
+During the consensus, nodes can verify whether a block has passed the intra-shard consensus through the \emph{signatures in the block header}.
+Such a block that passes the intra-shard consensus is valid (does not conflict with the parent block) and considered \emph{prepared} and \emph{receives the endorsement from its shard}.
+Honest nodes must broadcast the prepared block they vote for to the next shard for cross-shard endorsement.
+An honest shard always appends only one prepared block to the tail of its shard chain each time.
+However, when a shard is corrupted, it can append multiple prepared blocks after the same block, resulting in a fork.

-As shown in Figure~\ref{fig1}, both blocks $A_2'$ and $A_2''$ are prepared blocks, forming forks in shard $0$.
-Once these two blocks are produced, each node in shard $0$ pre-executes the transactions in the prepared block it voted for and sends that to shard $1$, the next shard in the endorsement order.
+As shown in Figure~\ref{fig1}, blocks $A_2'$ and $A_2''$ are prepared blocks, forming a fork in $shard_0$.
+Once the blocks are prepared, nodes send the block they vote for to $Shard_1$ for being endorsed.
+Then, we leverage \emph{Cross-shard Endorsement and Block Finalization} to eliminate the fork in $Shard_0$.

+\emph{Choice of Intra-shard Consensus.} The intra-shard consensus protocol is a pluggable component in SpiralShard, as long as it is a standard BFT-typed consensus and can operate in a partial-synchronous network (it uses a $2/3$ quorum size and tolerates less than $1/3$ Byzantine nodes, like \ac{PBFT}~\cite{castro1999practical}).
+In this work, we choose the \ac{FBFT}~\cite{Harmony} consensus protocol proposed by Harmony \cite{Harmony} as our intra-shard consensus protocol. \ac{FBFT} is a variant of \ac{PBFT}~\cite{castro1999practical}, adopting a short signature scheme, \ac{BLS} multi-signature~\cite{bls} to collect votes from participants for higher scalability.

+\ac{FBFT} has a view change mechanism to replace the Byzantine leader of consensus, similar to \ac{PBFT}~\cite{castro1999practical}.
+Moreover, like existing BFT-type consensus protocols in partially synchronous networks, FBFT also incorporates a timeout mechanism to trigger the view change process for liveness.
+Similarly, during the asynchronous phase before GST, the timeout duration gradually increases with each view change and eventually converges to a stable value (once the network becomes synchronous), to accommodate the asynchronous nature of the network and prevent overly frequent view changes.

+{ After GST, the timeout in SpiralShard converges to a small constant value (on the order of only a few seconds).
+This behavior is consistent with standard partially synchronous consensus protocols like PBFT and Tendermint \cite{castro1999practical, buchman2016tendermint}, and we inherit it in SpiralShard’s implementation (using FBFT \cite{Harmony}) to ensure timely view changes with minimal cost.
+As a result, any leader replacement (view change) after GST completes rapidly, incurring minimal overhead. } Additionally, under normal conditions, FBFT regularly rotates leaders (e.g., once per epoch) based on the identity of each consensus node, aligning with many existing BFT-type consensus protocols \cite{buchman2016tendermint, Harmony}.
+Since we adopt a leader rotation approach similar to existing BFT-type consensus mechanisms and further ensure the overall system's security through the LCE protocol, the leader replacement process in SpiralShard is also secure.
+A detailed proof is presented in Section \ref{protocol_security}.